Public-Policy-Lab/innovation-compass/README.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

-Innovation Compass helps early-stage innovators develop the 12 fundamental capacities they need to make their venture succeed.
-It is developed in collaboration with undercapitalized innovators deploying science and technology.
+Learning how to navigate the innovation ecosystem is overwhelming and complex.
+Innovation Compass is the early-stage innovator’s guide to developing the fundamental capacities needed to gain confidence in taking the next step of the innovation journey.
+It was developed in collaboration with undercapitalized STEMM innovators.
 The work was supported by funding from the National Science Foundation (Award #2331195).

-Learning how to navigate the innovation ecosystem is overwhelming and complex.
-Innovation Compass is your guide to the intricate process of developing the fundamental capacities needed to gain confidence in taking the next step of your innovation journey.

 ## Overview

-Meet Innovation Compass, designed by and for a broad range of early-stage founders.
+Innovation Compass was designed by and for a broad range of early-stage founders.
 The platform includes:

 - 12 Building Blocks: A framework to help you learn what matters most for your company's success.
 - 40 Practices: A curated set of steps that breaks down the complexity of starting a company.
-- 201 Resources: Hand picked resources to provide you with the best learning opportunities
+- 201 Resources: Hand picked resources to provide you with the best learning opportunities.

 ## Features